SECRETARÍA DE EDUCACIÓN PÚBLICA

 Implementation

-• Plant seeds in pots or a small garden area. <br> - Decorate the space with natural objects. <br> - Water plants together.
+• Plant seeds in pots or a small garden area.

 Develop responsibility and care routines.